superjaru/Ethereum-USDT-Transfer-Monitoring-System/README.md

 ## Addtional Detail  And Technical Questions
-- Q1: Please provide technical details (can be as in-depth as pseudo-code and/or an overview of the algorithm or approaches used), including the analysis of why the design is good, compared to other possible designs.
+- <code style="color : aqua">Q1: Please provide technical details (can be as in-depth as pseudo-code and/or an overview of the algorithm or approaches used), including the analysis of why the design is good, compared to other possible designs.</code>

 1. **Connect to the Ethereum Node:**
     - Uses the Infura API to connect to the Ethereum mainnet via HTTP..